senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 The Radar series creates a radar chart, a great way to display a comparison of different quantitative values for a constrained number of categories.
-An example is given as followed:
+A Radar series example is illustrated by the following code:

     @example
     // Create a panel to put the chart in.